Greetings: Common ways to greet someone in English

 - Sup, fam?: A laid-back combo of “what’s up” and “family,” used for close friends or a group.

-- Wassup, homie?: A classic, meaning “what’s up, friend?” with a street flair.
+- Wassup, homie?: A classic, meaning “What’s up, friend?” with a street flair.

 - What’s good?: Asking someone what’s up or how they’re doing, with a chill vibe.